unicitynetwork/state-transition-sdk-js/README.md

 ### Testing

-Run unit and integrations tests.
+Run unit and integration tests.
 NB!
 Integration tests require docker to be installed.

 ```bash